-„At Talents Beirut, we support Talents from the Arab world by acknowledging their creativity and inviting them to rethink their work using new perspectives in order to enhance their artistry and technical skills together with experts.“ - Rabih El-Khoury / Programme Manager of Talents Beirut
+„At Talents Beirut, we support Talents from the Arab world by acknowledging their creativity and inviting them to rethink their work and use new perspectives to enhance their artistry and technical skills together with experts.“ - Rabih El-Khoury / Programme Manager of Talents Beirut

 „Talents Buenos Aires has established itself as one of the most important cinematic events of the region.
-A space of self-reflection on South American cinema, TBA encourages young professionals to develop their path to professional world, offers opportunities and serves them as a bridge between education and industry.“ - María Marta Antin / Director of Talents Buenos Aires
+A space for reflection on South American cinema, it encourages young filmmakers on their professional paths and serves as a bridge between education and industry.“ - María Marta Antin / Director of Talents Buenos Aires

-„Throughout the years several features and shorts have been produced thanks to the networking between participants during Talents Guadalajara.
-This sets a clear example of TG’s importance as a platform for creative exchange among the new promises of Mexico, Central America, and the Caribbean.“ - Ana Zamboni / Director of Talents Guadalajara
+„Over the years, several features and shorts have been produced thanks to networks formed at Talents Guadalajara—a clear sign of its importance as a platform for creative exchange for the emerging film talent of Mexico, Central America and the Caribbean.“ - Ana Zamboni / Director of Talents Guadalajara

-„Over the past eight years Talents Sarajevo has become the hub for meeting and training aspiring film professionals from Southeast Europe and the Southern Caucasus.
+„Over the past 11 years, Talents Sarajevo has become the meeting and training hub for aspiring film professionals from Southeastern Europe and the Southern Caucasus.
 What singles it out?
-Being on the constant lookout for newcomers in the regional film scene and connecting them to the leaders of the film industry.“ - Asja Makarević / Project Manager of Talents Sarajevo
+Being on the constant lookout for newcomers in the region and connecting them to industry leaders.“ - Asja Makarević / Project Manager of Talents Sarajevo

 Application period: March 8 - May 8, 2017 Event period: September 21-25, 2017 Learn more

-The latest addition to the Talents International family, Talents Beirut invites 20 emerging cinematographers, editors, sound designers and score composers from the Arab World to take part in a four-day programme of workshops and talks, allowing them to reflect on their own works by connecting with other emerging talents and acclaimed film professionals who share their knowledge and expertise.
+The latest addition to the Talents International family, Talents Beirut invites 20 emerging cinematographers, editors, sound designers and score composers from the Arab world to take part in a four-day programme of workshops and talks, allowing them to reflect on their own work, connect with other emerging creative talents, and benefit from the knowledge and expertise of distinguished film professionals.

 Who can apply?